A Mental Model

 Meet your base needs first.
 You can't search for the meaning of existence if you're struggling to eat.
 Isaac Newton didn't discover the laws of motion while hunting for food.
 Security and stability aren't the goal — they're the platform that lets you pursue the goal.

 Build resources.
 In today's world, this often means money.
 Not as an end, but as a tool.
 Resources buy time, stability, and influence.
-They let you focus on the search instead of survival.
-They also let you help others focus on the search.
+They let you search without living in permanent emergency mode.
+They also let you support other people.

 Work together.
 This problem is almost certainly bigger than any one person or any one lifetime.
 It took humanity thousands of years to explain the motion of the stars — and those were things we could see and measure.
 Discovering the purpose of life, if there is one, is likely a multigenerational project.
 The more people working on it, the better our chances.